 Amy Caffarella, Senior Compliance and Sustainability Consultant

-Amy Caffarella has a bachelor’s degree in meteorology with a concentration in air quality from Penn State University, and is currently pursuing her master’s degree in sustainable engineering (environmental sustainability track) from Villanova University.
+Amy Caffarella has a bachelor’s degree in meteorology with a concentration in air quality from Penn State University, and recently completed her master’s degree in sustainable engineering (environmental sustainability track) from Villanova University.
 Amy has more than ten years of environmental consulting experience, with a focus on air quality permitting, compliance, air dispersion modeling, and sustainability.

 Amy provides air quality and sustainability consulting services to industrial clients nationwide, including regulatory agency compliance, permitting, and air dispersion modeling.
 She has led project teams responsible for the development of air permits and regulatory applicability determinations for a variety of industries, including pharmaceuticals; pulp and paper; chemical manufacturing; asphalt plants; industrial laundry; printing and surface coating; medical device manufacturing; secondary aluminum smelting; food and beverage; landfills; power generation; cement; brick; and lead-acid battery manufacturing and recycling.
 These projects included original Title V permit applications and renewals, synthetic minor permit applications, state permit-to-install applications for facility modifications, and compliance auditing.
 She routinely supports clients in emission evaluations, compliance assessments, agency negotiations, and greenhouse gas (GHG) reporting.